sandeepjohnr/JAVA/Day_1/introduction.md

 main = class name

 ## public static void main(String[] args)
 all the execution starts from main
-system.outprintln()
+to print or display an output we use:

+		system.out.println()

 println = print + move to next line
 print = print on same line

 	public class Main {